uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 #### Limitations

 At the time of writing, Uyuni/SUSE Manager or Salt cannot forbid the package operations based on the target packages (there is no such kind of granularity).
-As a future implementation, Uyuni/SUSE Manager _might_ consider adding another level of granularity: filter actions depending on the argument passed (e.g. forbid install of a package when the package is `kubernetes-kubeadm`).
+As a future implementation, Uyuni/SUSE Manager _might_ consider adding another level of granularity: filter operations depending on the argument passed (e.g. forbid install of a package when the package is `kubernetes-kubeadm`).

 NOTE: It is also implied that the [forbidden operations on a CaaS Platform node are also described in the Uyuni/SUSE Manager documentation](https://github.com/SUSE/doc-susemanager/pull/882/files).